sherryrich/logo-quiz/README.md

 ### As a returning user:

 * I want to play again and see if I can improve on my previous attempt(s).
-* Want to be able to see opther Top Scores
+* Want to be able to see opther Top Scores.

 ## Homepage